Mike Kennedy (curler): Curling career

+Men's

 As a junior curler, Kennedy won a provincial championship playing third for the Ron Healey rink in 1980.

 Kennedy has been one of the perennial top skips in New Brunswick since the 1990s.
 Kennedy won his first provincial men's championship in 1992, earning the right to represent New Brunswick at the 1992 Labatt Brier.
 There, he led his team of Brad Fitzherbert, Tom Harris and Dave Coster to a 3-8 finish.
 The next year, Kennedy won another provincial title, this time with Mark LeCocq replacing Harris at second.
 The team improvinced on the 1992 performance, by finishing 5-6 at the 1993 Labatt Brier.
 Kennedy returned to the Brier in 1996 with new teammates Grant Odishaw and Rick Perron along with LeCocq.
 At the '96 Brier, Kennedy once again led New Brunswick to a 5-6 record.

 Kennedy would not return to the Brier for another 12 years.
 This time Kennedy played third for the James Grattan rink.
 The team went 2-9 at the 2008 Tim Hortons Brier.
 Eight years later Kennedy would be back at the Brier, throwing skip rocks for New Brunswick at the 2016 Tim Hortons Brier with teammates Scott Jones, LeCocq and Jamie Brannen.
+There, they would finish with a 3-8 record.
+Kennedy would win back-to-back titles and return to represent New Brunswick at the 2017 Tim Hortons Brier, where they would finish a disappointing 1-10 record after round robin play.